balintdecsi/python-weekend-entry-task/README.md

 - `--returns`           optional flag if the trip is not one-way

 ### Returns
-The script creates an output file `balintdecsi_output.json` in the working directory.
+The script creates an output file `balintdecsi_output.json` in the current working directory.
 The output follows the schema shown in the task description.

 ### Input dataset format
 The input dataset must have a header and otherwise follow the pattern of the provided example files.